 While the Assassin’s Creed series had its fair share of strong female characters, nobody can hold a candle to Kassandra, one of the toughest characters in the series.
 The great-granddaughter of King Leonidas of Sparta, her family had great hopes for her due to her lineage.
 Unfortunately, she was condemned as a traitor to Sparta, leading her step-father to execute her by dropping her off the mountains.
 She survived the fall, was taken under the wing by Markos, and went on to become one of the toughest mercenaries in the Mediterranean.

-Owing to her dangerous profession, Kassandra’s sole goal is to amass as much wealth as possible.
+Owing to her dangerous profession, Kassandra’s sole goal is to amass as much wealth as possible and get out.
 As a result, she has no qualms about choosing sides as long as it suits her interests.
-She’s shown to hold grudges for long
+She’s shown to hold grudges for long periods and is not very good with people, which is understandable considering her line of work.

 - Badass Royalty